Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces: Introduction

+Let us now explain what are the key ideas of the main step of the proof, which states (proposition \ref{uniform-neighborhood}) that the quasi-geodesics $\tau_\rho(L_\gamma)$ stay "close" to the axis of $\rho(\gamma)$.
 We will proceed by contradiction and suppose that we can find a primitive element $\gamma$ such that the associated quasi-geodesic $\tau_\rho(L_\gamma)$ does not stay close to the axis of $\rho(\gamma)$.
 Then we can find what we will call an \emph{excursion}, that is a path extracted from the quasi-geodesic that remains "far away" from the axis of $\rho(\gamma)$ (subsection \ref{excursion-real-map} and \ref{excursion-orbit-map}).
 We will next define the notion of a \emph{quasi-loop} (subsection \ref{quasi-loop}), which will be an element $u$ of $\F_2$ such that $\rho(u)$ does not displace the basepoint much, and prove in lemma \ref{excursion->QB} that every "big" excursion corresponds to a quasi-loop.
 This enables us to find a quasi-loop in the element $\gamma$.
 The goal will be next to find as many disjoints quasi-loops as possible in $\gamma$ and to do so, we will use the results of section \ref{structure-F2}.
 Indeed, our quasi-loop is contained in a subword of $\gamma$ whose length is one of the specific lengths defined in lemma \ref{magic-len}, and thus this subword is primitive.
 But this primitive subword can be found everywhere in $\gamma$, therefore with this process we will find our quasi-loop many times in $\gamma$.
 This will ensure that some proportion of~$\gamma$ does not displace the basepoint much (lemma \ref{decoupe-restes-c}).
-Finally, using a recursive argument, we will show that we can find an arbitrary big proportion of the word $\gamma$ that does not displace the basepoint much (lemma \ref{trouve-gamma}), which will be in contradiction with the Bowditch hypothesis.
+Finally, using a recursive argument, we will show that we can find an arbitrary big proportion of the word $\gamma$ that does not displace the basepoint much (lemma \ref{trouve-gamma}), which will be in contradiction with the Bowditch hypothesis. \\

+Finally, in appendix \ref{length-path}, which is independent of the other sections, we develop on some classical properties in $\delta$-hyperbolic spaces to prove proposition \ref{long_ext_banane}, which establish a lower bound on the length of a path in a $\delta$-hyperbolic space which stays "far away" from a geodesic.
+This proposition will be needed in section \ref{first-step-proof}.